ArthurGareginyan/my-syntax-highlighter/readme.txt

 Tags: code, php, html ,css, javascript, snippet, codemirror, hightlight, syntax highlighting, syntaxhighlighting, syntax highlighter, syntaxhighlighter, syntax, Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8A88KC7TFF6CS Requires at least: 3.9
-Tested up to: 4.6
+Tested up to: 4.7
-Stable tag: 1.3
+Stable tag: 2.0
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Simple post syntax-highlighted code without losing it's formatting or making any manual changes.
 Supporting multiple languages, shortcodes and themes.

 == Description ==

-An easy to use WordPress plugin that provides a simple way for embedding syntax-highlighted source code within pages or posts on your website, without losing it's formatting or making any manual changes.
+An easy to use, with intuitive interface WordPress plugin that provides a simple way for embedding syntax-highlighted source code within pages or posts on your website, without losing it's formatting or making any manual changes.
 Supporting 14 languages, 16 shortcodes and 36 themes.
 The syntax highlighting feature implemented via a [CodeMirror](https://codemirror.net/) library.
+If you want more options then tell me and I will be happy to add it.

 Syntax highlighting is a feature that displays source code, in different colors and fonts according to the category of terms.
 Syntax highlighting is one strategy to improve the readability and context of the text; especially for code that spans several pages.
 The reader can easily ignore large sections of comments or code, depending on what they are looking for.